 - a.
 There was substantial spiking in the air data.
 It remains somewhat problematic to filter the "bad" data out of these observations.
 Using the relative wind and a 45° window around dead ahead gives a resonable subset of data.
-Note though, that there are many reasonable values which were rejected by this same criteria.
-There are a total of 1,291 observations, we reject 843, leaving only 448 records meeting the acceptance criteria. - b.
+Note though, that there are many reasonable values which were rejected by this same criteria - b.
 The air data are essentially unusable.